University students register online for each semester. Complete information about the registration process is given in the Course Schedule.

 Graduate student academic employees: Please see General Information > Academic Policies and Procedures > Quantity of Work Rule for the Graduate school's full-time course load requirements for graduate student academic employees.

 Students receiving certain student loans should consult the Office of Scholarships and Financial Aid for course-load regulations.

 Students living in University housing should consult University Housing and Dining for course-load regulations.

-International students: Nine hours each long-session semester.
+International students: Nine hours each fall or spring semester.
 International students must consult with International Student Scholar Services and must have the written permission of their dean to take fewer than nine hours.
 No minimum load is required in the summer.
 Some approved courses in English as a second language do not carry University credit, but each course is considered the equivalent of a three-hour course for purposes of the course load requirement.
-Students may enroll in these courses with the approval of their graduate adviser.
+Students may enroll in these courses with the approval of their graduate advisor.

 Affiliated studies: Students enroll in affiliated studies (AS) when they participate in a study abroad program offered by an institution with which the University has an affiliation agreement.
 Students enrolled in affiliated studies are considered full-time students, but are not eligible to serve as graduate student academic employees.
 More information about affiliated programs is given in General Information.

 International study and research: Students may enroll in international study and research (ISR) when they conduct research or study independently abroad.
 A student enrolled in international study and research is considered a full-time student, but are not eligible to serve as graduate student academic employees.
 When a doctoral candidate receives approval to enroll in ISR, that enrollment is an acceptable substitute for registration in dissertation hours, except in the final semester, when enrollment in the dissertation writing course (-99W) is required.
-More information about international study and research is available from the Study Abroad Office.
+More information about international study and research is available from Texas Global.